 When users have multiple accounts and devices, they get fed-up of remembering passwords for all those accounts which leads them to note down their passwords or use the same one for all accounts face big security issues.

 Biometric fingerprint access control security frees the users from remembering and entering their password every time they log on to their laptop, computers or mobile devices.
 Instead of entering a password, users simply scan their fingerprints to authenticate themselves and log on to their accounts in less than a second.
-Fingerprints are unique for every individuals, nobody except the authorized customer will be able to access his or her account.
+Fingerprints are unique for every individual, nobody except the authorized customer will be able to access his or her account.
 Hence it enables easy and fastest authentication.

 The increased convenience and security provided by biometrics led to its increased adoption by banks for identity management.
 It eliminates all password management costs and allows centralized management of customer’s credentials and access rights and reduce database normalization and maintenance cost.